 Progress then slowed with Woodward and Kean expecting their first child and Scott occupying himself with the reformed Clean.
 Recording for their second album started at the end of 1988 at Writhe Studio in Wellington but the release of The Law of Things was delayed until 1990.

-Arguably one of the most accomplished NZ albums of the 80s, it was a considerable step forward in production and contained at least one bona fide classic in ‘North By North’.
+the ‘daddy’s highway’ LP contained at least one bona fide classic in ‘North By North’.

 With Flying Nun increasingly looking offshore, there was pressure on the band to use international producers.
 Fear of God, their third album, was recorded in Auckland with American Nick Sansano at the controls.
 In a climate of Gulf War paranoia, Sansano did the final mix back in New York without the band.
 The results were tougher and more polished than their previous outings.
 It was still very much a Bats album but a bit of their charm had possibly gone missing in the process.